 - Pour the candy into the prepared dish and don’t move the dish until the candy is fully set, about 1 to 2 hours.

-- Let the chocolate set before serving or packaging the candy.
+- Let the chocolate set before serving.

 - This recipe makes about 1.5 pounds of candy in total; each serving is 1.5 ounces, which is approximately 4 pieces of candy.